-Due to the ongoing impact of Covid-19, recruitment to the Coaching for Inclusion programme has been postponed.
-We will publish new recruitment dates when we have further information.
+Due to the ongoing impact of Covid-19, all new recruitment to the Coaching for Inclusion programme has been postponed.
+We will publish revised recruitment dates when we have further information.

 This work will support the Building Leadership for Inclusion (BLFI) strategy, Talent Management strategy and the National Coaching and Mentoring strategy.
 The driver behind the BLFI strategy is the notion that the thinking and approaches from the past have not taken us far enough when it comes to inclusion within NHS leadership opportunities and progression.
 We need to do something radically different, we need to tackle inequality in a very different way than we have in the past, only by working together can we improve.

 Through this programme, as an inclusion coach, you will be trained to deploy powerful coaching interventions with participants on our positive action programmes (Stepping Up and Ready Now), and underrepresented groups through our Local Leadership Academy (LLA) registers throughout the country.
 This will enable the coachees you work with to:

 - Progress into more senior roles

 - Impact systems for greater levels of inclusion